Meditation for Empaths

 Experiment With Many Styles

-You don't have to stick with one type.
+You don’t have to stick with one type.
 Keep trying till you find one you like.
 If you are brand new to meditation, you may find it helpful to try one type a week.
-This way you get a full week with one, and then can try another.
-Unless of course you fall in love with the first on you try!
+This way you get a full week with one, and then you can try another.
+Unless of course you fall in love with the first one you try!

 There is no Perfect Amount of Time